 - Advice and long-term monitoring required regarding axial mobility and appropriate exercise programs

-All referrals triaged and allocated to Consultant or Unit Registrar based on clinical priority.
+All referrals triaged and allocated to a team member based on clinical priority.

 Proceed to Emergency Department (ED).